dinesh99639/courseplan/README.md

 ### Installing

-If you want to deploy this project in you machine, import the courseplan.sql file into mysql.
+If you want to deploy this project in your machine, import the courseplan.sql file into MySQL.
 Change the database name in db.php.
 Otherwise, you can test the implemented model( Link Removed ).

 ## Running the tests

-<h3 align="center"><u>Faculty</u></h3>
+<h3 align="center">Faculty</h3>

 ### Home Page (Login Page)
 ![Login](README/images/faculty/login.png)

-* You can login as Faculty/Admin from this page.
+* You can log in as Faculty/Admin from this page.
-* If you forgot your password, you can change it by clicking "Forgot Password" option below the Login button.
+* If you forgot your password, you can change it by clicking the "Forgot Password" option below the Login button.

 ### Courses
 ![Courses](README/images/faculty/course.png)

 * After login, this is the course selection page for faculty.
-* In this, first you have to select the acedamic year.
+* In this, first you have to select the academic year.
-* Then the courses that the faculty teaching/tought will appear here.
+* Then the courses that the faculty teaching/taught will appear here.
 * Now, select any course of your choice.

 ### Faculty Course Dashboard